enzosaracen/ptpatch/README.md

 - **fork**: executes when a tracee triggers a fork, vfork, or clone. the new child pid will be stored in a local variable `child`. setting the local variable `should_trace` to `0` will prevent the child from being traced. `regs` for the parent is available to modify as usual, but `child_regs` is also available for registers of the new child. `mem_write` and `mem_read` will operate on the parent by default, but can be switched to the child by setting the global variable `cur_pid` to the child's pid. caution: if using address breakpoints and you stop tracing the child, hitting those traps in the child will cause a crash as there is no tracer to handle them. this can be fixed by resetting breakpoints on detach, but it's not yet implemented
     ```c
     <@ fork
-      // inspect or modify state, decide on whether to trace child
+      // inspect or modify state, decide whether to trace child
       if (regs.r15 == 0x42 || child == 69420)
           should_trace = 0;
       else